 How much maintenance is there with hearing aids?

-If you have the symptoms of hearing loss, let a professional help you find out why.
-The hearing professional will help you sort out the models, technology level to meet your need and your budget, and answer your hearing need questions.
-If you have other specific maintenance questions, ask a hearing professional.
-Merry Christmas!
+If you have the symptoms of hearing loss let a professional help you find out why.
+The hearing professional will help you sort out the models, technology level to meet your need, your budget, and answer your hearing need questions.
+If you have other specific maintenance questions ask a hearing professional.

-Jeffrey L. Bayliff, NBC-HIS, is owner of Hear the Birds Hearing Aid Center, Lock Haven.
+Jeffrey Bayliff is the owner of the Hear the Birds Hearing Aid Center in Lock Haven, Pa.